TWO WEEK NATIONAL PARK ROAD TRIP ITINERARY AND TOP TIPS

 • Norris Geyser Basin - get out and hike a little here, feels like you’re on another planet

 • Mammoth Hot Springs - Very cool area; parking can be hard.
 Afterwards, explore small town, visit the museum which is well done (bathroom and food stop), visit Historic Ft.
 Yellowstone.
-If you want a photo at the famous Arch - head to the north entrance from this point before continuing on the loop
+If you want a photo at the famous Roosevelt Arch - head to the north park entrance from this point before continuing on the loop

 • Canyon Falls - Grand Canyon of the Yellowstone is where Yellowstone got its name.
 There are several viewpoints of the falls - so refer to your map.
 Parking can be very busy through here.